robinz-labs/digishow/README.md

 1. Let's try to use DigiShow for the first time.
 Connect a MIDI keyboard and an ENTTEC DMX USB Pro adapter to the USB ports of your computer.
 ENTTEC adapter is used to connect DMX lights.

-2. Open the DigiShow LINK app, and click the 'Interface Manager' button in the upper right corner of the window.
+2. Open the DigiShow LINK app, and click 'Interface Manager' button in the upper right corner of the window.

 ![interface_manager_button](images/screenshot_interface_manager_button.png)

-Select the MIDI item, click the + button to create a new interface section labeled 'MIDI 1', where select your MIDI keyboard model.
+Interface Manager dialog box appears, select the MIDI tab item and click the + button to create a new interface section labeled 'MIDI 1', where select your MIDI keyboard model.

 ![screenshot_interface_midi](images/screenshot_interface_midi.png)